Department of Health

 Eligibility

-The service prioritises children and young people who enter or re-enter care to receive an assessment of their health needs to support a decision about the best pathway of healthcare at the earliest opportunity.
+The service delivers health screening and assessment to children and young people entering or re-entering statutory care to assess their health needs and to inform decision-making about the best pathway of healthcare.

-Initial screening through the Pathway to Good Health program will determine if a child or young person requires referral to services such as general practitioners, Maternal and Child Health services or more specialised treatment services.
+Initial screening through the Pathway to Good Health program determines if a child or young person requires referral to primary care services such as general practitioners, Maternal and Child Health services or to more specialised services.

-The initial screening process will also determine if a child or young person requires a more comprehensive multidisciplinary assessment by the Pathway to Good Health team.
+The initial screening process also determines if a child or young person requires a more comprehensive multidisciplinary assessment by the Pathway to Good Health team.

 • general physical health